 Google and Wikipedia can offer more depth about Color Temperature, but the camera manual tells us some assumed values of White Balance, for example, Sunlight 5200°K degrees, and Incandescent around 3000°K degrees, etc. The idea is that if we heat metal enough, it becomes red hot.
-If we could do it, it increases in an energy sequence of red, orange, yellow, white, and bluish "black body" hot temperatures.
-Incandescent light bulb tungsten filaments are around 3000°K temperature, and the Sun's surface is about 5800°K. So physics adopts these numbers as a way to measure the color of light.
+If we could heat it hotter, it continues to increase in an energy sequence of red, orange, yellow, white, and blue, called "black body" hot temperatures.
+Incandescent light bulb tungsten filaments are around 3000°K temperature, and the Sun's surface is about 5800°K. Physics adopts these numbers as a way to measure the color of light.

 Incandescent WB expects a orange/yellow light, so correction provides an offsetting blue compensation.
-Shady WB expects a blue sky light, so correction provides a yellow compensation - both corrected to appear as what we perceive as Daylight, or white light (Sun light is a mixture of all colors, we call it white, a hot temperature between yellow and blue).
+Shady WB expects a blue sky light, so correction provides a yellow compensation.
+Both are corrected to appear as what we perceive as Daylight, or white light (Sun light is a mixture of all colors, we call it white, a hot temperature between yellow and blue).

 The only necessary point here is that we have two sliders for complete color control.
 Techie details, but in Lab color, the -a to +a axis is the green to magenta axis that we call WB Tint, and the -b to +b axis is the blue to yellow axis that we call Color Temperature.
 Any color can be represented in this system.
 So in this way, the White Balance Temperature and Tint sliders represent these Lab color coordinates, a and b.
 You can see the raw WB tools below offer fixed steps like Daylight or Shade WB (same as cameras do), but also have two sliders for Temperature and Tint.
 Low values (left end) of Temperature represent yellow light like Incandescent, shown as a blue correction (go that way for more blue to correct yellow).
 Same for Tint, from Green to Magenta.
 Correcting color requires both axis.